Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 Tea tree oil is extracted from the Australian Melaleuca alternifolia bush.
 It has been used for centuries to treat various medical conditions, to ward off insects, and for household cleaning.

-In scientific studies, tea tree oil has been shown to exhibit antibacterial, antifungal, and antiviral properties, and to accelerate wound healing, properties that may help treat warts.
+In scientific studies, tea tree oil has been shown to exhibit antibacterial, antifungal, and antiviral properties and to accelerate wound healing, properties that may help treat warts.

-Tea tree oil may be applied directly to the wart, up to two times per day.
+Diluted tea tree oil may be applied directly to the wart, up to two times per day.
 It may take a few months to see results with tea tree oil.

 Tea tree oil has been linked to hormonal activity, so it should be used with caution by pregnant or breastfeeding women, or when using on children.